edjostenes/download_assets/README.md

 * *assetsUrls*: A list of URLs representing each file to be downloaded.
 * *uncompressDelegates*: A list of custom decompression delegates for different types of file, such as ZIP, RAR, etc (optional).
-* *onProgress*: Optional callback function that provides download progress information.
+* *onStartUnziping*: Called right before the start of the uncompressing process (optional).
+* *onProgress*: It's not required.
+Called after each iteration returning the current progress (optional).
+The double parameter ranges from 0 to 1, where 1 indicates the completion of the download process.
+* *onDone*: Called when all files have been downloaded and uncompressed (optional).
-* *onCancel*: Cancels the ongoing download.
+* *onCancel*: Cancels the ongoing download (optional).
 * *requestQueryParams*: Query params to be used in the request (optional).
 * *requestExtraHeaders*: Extra headers to be added in the request (optional).